megeek/joconut/README.md

 - Detects and loads scripts and stylesheets from fetched pages, if they do not exist in the current one
 - HTML5 History API support with fallback to location.hash

+# How is it different from the existing PJAX plugin?

+1. 1kb minified and gzipped
+2. Auto-detects and loads JS and CSS from fetched pages, if needed
+3. No need to set up or configure

 # Tests

 You should have **node** to be installed. ```cd test && npm i connect route66 && node server.js```.
 Navigate to http://localhost:3000 after that and play.